 The sooner bariatric surgery can be safely performed, the quicker obesity, type 2 diabetes, and other diseases can be reduced or resolved as they are not only chronic they are also progressive.
 Obesity is also linked to more than 40 diseases including type 2 diabetes, hypertension, heart disease, stroke, sleep apnea, osteoarthritis, and at least 13 different types of cancer.

-Just a couple of days ago, The American Society for Metabolic and Bariatric Surgery (ASMBS), published their position statement entitled, “Safer Through Surgery,” As specialists in the field of Metabolic disease we strongly reject classifying metabolic and bariatric surgery as “elective”.
+Recently, The American Society for Metabolic and Bariatric Surgery (ASMBS), published their position statement entitled, “Safer Through Surgery,” As specialists in the field of Metabolic disease we strongly reject classifying metabolic and bariatric surgery as “elective.”

 Obesity Control Center Covid-19 Safety and Best Practices